-- Two-year work record demonstrating competency
+- Two-year work record demonstrating professional competency

-- A career profile (CV)
+- A career profile (extended CV)

-- Professional Interview
+- A Professional Interview

-The 2021 fees for PME is £450.00 payable in two instalments: £200.00 by 1 June, and £250.00 by 1 August.
+The 2023 fee for PME is £475.00, payable in two instalments: £225.00 with the submission of the PME1 Registration Form by 1 June and £250.00 with the submission of the written elements of the assessment by 1 August.

 Assessed Professional Competence (APC)

-that they have achieved a position of leadership in their profession, where they are responsible for the strategic management and planning of their own work and usually that of colleagues;
+- that they have achieved a position of leadership in their profession, where they are responsible for the strategic management and planning of their own work and usually that of colleagues;

 - that their opinions are respected by others such that they are an acknowledged authority or an established name in their field;

-- and that they have a professional influence at a strategic level that extends beyond their day-to-day work environment.
+- and that they have a professional influence that extends at a strategic level beyond their day-to-day work environment.

 Deadline for Application